“To encourage the study and conservation of parrot-like birds in freedom and captivity”

 Very early in its history, the Society proposed a visit for members to Chester Zoo.
 The promotion in Volume III, issue 4 of the PS magazine offered the event at a cost of 8/3d (42p approx. - £6.40 at today’s prices!) per adult or 6/3d (32p) for under 12s, to include a three-course lunch!
 However, admission to the Zoo was an extra cost.
 Sixty-five members attended this event in 1969, and we returned to the Zoo for a conference in September 1991 and a very successful weekend seminar in May 2003.
 Fitting then that we returned to this excellent venue for or 50th Anniversary Seminar in September 2016.

 Trips to Merley Bird Gardens, Harewood House, Bourton-on-the-Water, and Overton Lodge (Cheltenham) followed in 1970, with other venues visited later, including Beale Park, Paignton Zoo and Exmoor Zoo.
 Currently, we have annual days out at Flamingo Land, North Yorkshire; Tropical Birdland, Desford, Leicestershire; Birdworld at Farnham, Surrey; Beale Park, Berkshire; and Paradise Park, Cornwall.
-Days Out
+These events were curtailed by Covid restrictions, and have not yet been reinstated.

 A ‘Parrot Convention’ was held at Aston University, Birmingham in the spring of 1986, with several British Avicultural speakers.
 A further seminar was held at Twycross Zoo in May 2010, with some international speakers.
 Attempts to get veterinarian Branson Ritchie from the USA to speak to a joint meeting with the Budgerigar Society on avian virus diseases proved unsuccessful, while a presentation by American animal behaviour expert Barbara Heidenreich was discussed for 2011/12, but was not managed as a PS event.
 She did, however, present at a separate meeting at London Zoo, and she was present at the 2016 seminar at Chester Zoo.